aevri/barrie-bear/barrie_bear.md

 happiness for us all."
 How and where you do it will be up to the younger members amongst us to decide, and I will support you in everything you do," he said.
-Barrie-Bear felt a sense of great achievement after bk.
-Owl had finished, as he knew that, if Mr. Owl supported his idea, then everyone else would do likewise.
+Barrie-Bear felt a sense of great achievement after Mr. Owl had finished, as he knew that, if Mr. Owl supported his idea, then everyone else would do likewise.
 "You

 have heard Owl's proposal" said the Chairman, "would all those in